LumaxTechnologies/BQ-Features/bq_studio_demos/docs/use_cases/README.md

 | 9 | Data science modelling on data | [09-data-science-modelling.md](09-data-science-modelling.md) |
 | 10 | Industrialize data science models | [10-industrialize-data-science-models.md](10-industrialize-data-science-models.md) |

-**Prerequisites:** The demo bucket, dataset, demo data, and artifacts must exist (e.g. created by your project’s deployment process).
-Use case docs may be uploaded to the demo GCS bucket as part of that deployment.
+**Prerequisites:** Run `bqdemo deploy infra` then `bqdemo deploy demos` so the demo bucket, dataset, demo data, and artifacts exist.
+Use case docs are uploaded to the demo GCS bucket when you run `bqdemo deploy demos` (with default upload).

-**No-code / AI for BI analysts:** Each use case doc includes a section **No-code / AI alternatives (BI analysts and non-developers)** that explains how to get similar results using BigQuery Studio’s no-code and AI features (Data canvas, Gemini, data preparations, pipelines, Console UI) without the CLI or SQL/Dataform.